Geometer1729/hsh/README.md

   * Pipe stdout stderr seperately or together

 Needs
-	* fancy junk so cd .. works with simlinks
 	* infix function support
   * common prelude functions
-    * flip
-      * preluderc
     * forever
       * better pattern matching on arguments and then also prelude rc
+	* fancy junk so cd .. works with simlinks
   * Call to haskell
   * Configurable Prompt ideally parsed from Env variable
   * better error messages